onaraighl/droplet2D/SAMPLE/README.md

 # How the case is set up

-The case is already set up for the simulation in the schematic diagram which accompanies this repository.
+The case is already set up for the simulation shown schematically in droplet2D/cartoon.png.
 To understand this set-up in more detail, or to fine-tune the case, here are some key steps:

 (i)	Fine-tune parameters in the case/ directory, including but not limited to: